How to Install MongoDB on Ubuntu 24.04 and 22.04

 Conclusion

 MongoDB Community Edition is running on Ubuntu from the upstream APT repository, with mongod managed by systemd and mongosh ready for admin work.
-If the server needs remote clients, install and configure UFW on Ubuntu before you open port 27017 beyond trusted networks.
+If the server needs remote clients, configure UFW on Ubuntu before you open port 27017 beyond trusted networks.
 If a relational database fits the workload better, you can also install PostgreSQL 17 on Ubuntu.

 Search LinuxCapable